jordanwheeler7/streaming-04-bonus-jordanwheeler/README.md

 ## Overview

 This project is a bonus assignment that serves to provide more practice with streaming data.
 To do this, we created 1 producer and 3 consumers.
 The message that the producer sends is from the data_weather.csv file.
-It then sends a different message to each of the 3 workers who write to their respective csv file.
-In the data_location file, we take the output and convert the location to all upper case letters.
-We do teh same for the data_type except this file tells us what weather event took place and the severity.
-The final csv file is data_precipitation which takes the precipitation amount in inches and converts it to centimeters, rounded to 2 places.
+It then sends a different message to each of the 3 workers who write to their respective CSV files.
+In the data_location file, we take the output and convert the location to all upper-case letters.
+We do the same for the data_type except this file tells us what weather event took place and the severity.
+The final CSV file is data_precipitation which takes the precipitation amount in inches and converts it to centimeters, rounded to 2 places.

 ## Dataset
 [Kaggle](https://www.kaggle.com/datasets/sobhanmoosavi/us-weather-events) is where we found this dataset.
-We did a lot of cleanning to provide only the 5 rows that we wanted to explore in this project.
+We did a lot of cleaning to provide only the 5 rows that we wanted to explore in this project.

 ## Requirements
 1. Git